Diamond model: Chance

 The role of chance basically denotes the idea that it may occur that many times a product or an enterprise may get an opportunity to maximize its benefits out of sheer luck.
 Thus chance plays a key role in determining the fate of the product as well.

 Criticism

-Criticism on Porter's national diamond model revolve around a number of assumptions that underlie it.
+Criticisms of Porter's national diamond model revolve around a number of assumptions that underlie it.
 As described by Davies and Ellis:

 "sustained prosperity may be achieved without a nation becoming 'innovation-driven', strong 'diamonds' are not in place in the home bases of many internationally successful industries and inward foreign direct investment does not indicate a lack of 'competitiveness' or low national productivity".
 Porter generalized from the North American, European and Japanese experiences; for countries developing in the presence of these now developed regions of the world, the model may need to be re-examined.